zimingluo/Research-Notes/README.md

 This is a notebook to record the lessons I learned to become a successful Ph.D.
 I started it when I got my master degree from University of Michigan and worked as a research assistant.

 ## What makes a successful Ph.D
+- Passion and Curiosity
+- Effective Time Management
-- Distinctive research tastes
+- Distinctive Research Tastes
-- Excellent social and leadership skills
+- Excellent Communication and Leadership skills

 ## How to become a successful Ph.D